 As Brancatelli notes, hotel programs tend to have fewer restrictions on redeeming awards; for example, the Priority Club program (which includes InterContinental, Holiday Inn and their sister brands) offers points that never expire, and no blackout dates for reward nights.

 But Priority Club goes even further with its Hotels Anywhere program, stating that you can "use points to book and stay virtually anywhere -- even at our competitors' hotels."
-They don't mean just, you know, outside Hartford, CT, but also "prime destinations where we have little or no presence, such as Las Vegas, Hawaii and the Greek Isles" (see more about the program here).
+They don't mean just, you know, outside Hartford, CT, but also "prime destinations where we have little or no presence, such as Las Vegas, Hawaii and the Greek Isles".

 As a result, frequent flier guru Randy Petersen, Editor of InsideFlyer Magazine, says he puts "more effort into accumulating hotel points than airline miles."
 Petersen also recommends you refrain from the common practice of applying your hotel points toward your airline program.

 "The main reason is that you can rarely, if ever, move airline miles to hotel points, but you can almost always move hotel points to airline miles," he notes.
 "Hotel points have tremendous flexibility, while airline miles almost always only have a single dimension.
 As well, hotel points typically have two other advantages: hotel programs typically have standard 'saving' awards such as 'PointSavers,' which allow hotel room night redemption at 30 - 70 percent off typical redemption rates.
 While select properties vary by hotel chain, it's very nice that an option exists to actually save when redeeming your points.
 As well, hotel programs typically have 'points and cash,' which allow you to maximize your value and extend the use of what points you may have.